thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 code. **A Version Control System is really a communication tool** to communicate changes with the rest of the team.
 This will again help in gaining a shared understanding of the system and achieve [collective ownership](http://www.extremeprogramming.org/rules/collective.html).
 Again, this will inevitably lead to better quality, higher IT delivery throughput, shorter lead times and time to market.

+## It introduces rework

+>To increase developer productivity, some teams have developers work isolated from each other on their own branches, both to keep mainline stable, and to prevent them treading on each other’s toes.

+>However, over time these branches diverge from each other.
+While merging a single one of these branches into mainline is not usually troublesome, the work required to integrate multiple long-lived branches into mainline is usually painful, requiring significant amounts of re-work as conflicting assumptions of developers are revealed and must be resolved.

+>Teams using long-lived branches often require code freezes, or even integration and stabilization phases, as they work to integrate these branches prior to a release.
+Despite modern tooling, this process is still expensive and unpredictable.
+On teams larger than a few developers, the integration of multiple branches requires multiple rounds of regression testing and bug fixing to validate that the system will work as expected following these merges.
+This problem becomes exponentially more severe as team sizes grow, and as branches become more long-lived.

+>The practice of continuous integration was invented to address these problems.
+CI (continuous integration) follows the XP (extreme programming) principle that if something is painful, we should do it more often, and bring the pain forward.
+Thus in CI developers integrate all their work into trunk (also known as mainline or master) on a regular basis (at least daily).
+A set of automated tests is run both before and after the merge to validate that no regressions are introduced.
+If these automated tests fail, the team stops what they are doing and someone fixes the problem immediately.

+=> ensure always working software, enabling on demand production releases.

 ## It works against refactoring